First-principles insights into the atomic structure of carbon-nitrogen-oxygen complex color centers in silicon: Results

-To identify the N1 center, we use further experimental fingerprints from its optical sideband spectrum.
+To identify the N1 center, further experimental fingerprints from its optical sideband spectrum are considered.
 The comparison of the calculated and measured sidebands of the $\text{C}_\text{i}\text{N}_\text{i}$ defect and the N1 center plotted in Fig.~\ref{fig:sideband} shows good agreement.
-We highlight the exceptionally strong coupling to the $\text{O}^{\Gamma}$ band, and the identified LVM energies at 66.8 meV and 118.9 meV in close match with experiments.
+We highlight the exceptionally strong phonon coupling near the $\text{O}^{\Gamma}$ band as a strikingly matching feature.
+The identified optically active LVMs are at 64.5 meV, 68.8 meV, and 118.9 meV, in close agreement with experiments.
+The calculated IPR values of 11.0, 11.6, and 1.9, respectively, reveal that the modes around $\text{O}^{\Gamma}$ are only quasi-localized, while the largest energy LVM is an in-plane breathing mode strongly localized on the two interstitial atoms.
 Based on these findings, we identify the most stable $\text{C}_\text{i}\text{N}_\text{i}$ structure of the carbon-nitrogen pair in silicon as the origin of the N1 ZPL line.
 Moreover, we calculate a relatively large Debye-Waller factor (DWF) of 0.35 for this defect and an optical lifetime of 168 ns.
 These calculated values compare favorably to the experimental 0.23 DWF and 940 ns optical lifetime reported for the T-center~\cite{Bergeron_2020}.
 These optical properties make the N1 center a strong contender for quantum photonics among bound-exciton telecom emitters in silicon.

 The calculated ZPL transition energies for the other candidates lie close to that of the $\text{C}_\text{i}\text{N}_\text{i}$ defect.
 The calculated relative energy shifts ($\Delta \text{ZPL}$) with respect to the $\text{C}_\text{i}\text{N}_\text{i}$ ZPL are 20, 23, and 25 meV for the $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}$ (Hu), $\text{C}_\text{i}\text{N}_\text{i}\text{O}_\text{i}$ (C-side), and (N-side), respectively.
 This shows possible matches with the N2, N4, and N5 line energy order.
 The assignment of the lines is further strengthened by the matching point symmetries for the N2 and N5 lines.
 For the origin of the missing N3 line, a straightforward choice could be the $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}\text{O}_\text{i}$ (Hu) and $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}\text{O}_\text{i}$ (bc) stuctures, both showing matching symmetry with N3.
 However, their calculated ZPL energies lie further apart from the formerly assigned ones ($\Delta \text{ZPL}$ of 0 and 3 meV, respectively).
 This discrepancy makes it difficult to make predictions on the origin of the N3 line.